Trout Fishing in America (duo): 2010s and 2020s

 The duo returned to folk music with 2017's The Strangest Times.
 Prior to its release, they performed some of its songs live on the radio station KUAF in Fayetteville, Arkansas.
 Grimwood played fiddle on the track "Quiet Alleys", and Idlet played bouzouki on both the title track and "Where Did Everybody Go?"
 Grimwood said that he considered "The Strangest Times" one of his favorite songs the duo had ever recorded due to its "driving beat" and the "real things" in its lyrics.
 Trout Fishing in America continued to incorporate further instrumentation into their live shows, such as Idlet covering "Foggy Mountain Breakdown" on banjo.
 They also began to look for songs from their earlier albums which they thought had been forgotten by fans, such as "Big Boys in Bad Shape" from Closer to the Truth.

 Trout Fishing in America took a brief hiatus from recording and touring in 2020 due to the COVID-19 pandemic.
 According to the members, the pandemic kept them separated from each other for 37 days, the longest hiatus of their career.
 Because they were unable to tour, they decided to resume writing songs together, in addition to performing songs on livestreams from their recording studio.
 Once they felt it was safe to start recording together again, they began preparing songs for their next album Safe House.
 Once again, Idlet played bouzouki on the album as well as guitar, banjo, and percussion, while Grimwood played bass, fiddle, and piano.
 Trout Fishing in America promoted the album with concerts in Texas once pandemic restrictions were lifted enough for them to resume touring.
 The duo also promoted the title track with a music video uploaded to YouTube, which features pictures of both members' families.
+Another album, One of These Days, followed in April 2026.
+The album includes 12 songs co-written by duo, as well as a cover of Emily Kaitz's "Jaywalking".
+Two months later, One of These Days was released on vinyl as well.